kovidd/simvestr-frontend/README.md

 Please follow the instructions below to run development and production versions of the application:

 ## Available Scripts

-To download all the required dependencies for the application to run, you can run:
+In the project directory, you can run:

 ### `yarn install`

-In the project directory, you can run:
+Downloads all the required dependencies for the application to run.

 ### `yarn start`